nicolaszwier/udacity-capstone-project-ecommerce/README.md

 The api is available in https://capstone-project-ecommerce.herokuapp.com/

 ### Frontend
-The frontend was build using React and Material Design components.
+The frontend was build using React, Material Design components and have integration with Auth0 for authentication and authorization.
 Check the full documentation here: [`./frontend/`](https://github.com/nicolaszwier/udacity-capstone-project-ecommerce/tree/master/Backend/)

 ## Authors